Bundlefi/Assessment-Trello-Board/README.md

 # Trello Clone

 Build a replica Trello task board.
 This assessment is meant to take **2-3 hours**.
-If you have any diffiuclties, note down any assumed approaches and continue moving forward to the best of your ability.
+If you have any difficulties, note down any assumed approaches and continue moving forward to the best of your ability.

 ## **Functional Requirements**

 - Users can add a new list (multiple) by clicking “Add another list”.
-By clicking “Add list”, the list will be persisted.
+  - By clicking “Add list”, the list will be persisted.
 - Users can add a new card (multiple) inside a list by clicking “Add a card”.
-By clicking “Add card”, the card will be persisted.
+  - By clicking “Add card”, the card will be persisted.
 - Users can cancel adding a new list or card by clicking an “X” button or by clicking out of the editting box.
 - Users can drag any card to any column and reorder cards within the column.
 - The lists should scroll horizontally for tablet and mobile screens (Mobile View).